I've literally only got one day, train in from Narita in the morning, back out in the evening...

 From meiji-shrine walk to Harajuku/omotesando - Chic fashion district with some good restaurants

 From There, you can walk or take train (3mins) to shibuya which is the very unique place full of people

 Try some japanese food at shibuya or harajuku

 evening go to roppongi for clubbing and nightlife...

-Eat sushi 'til I burst. about 1 year agoAnswered by Steven via WorldNomads.com
+Eat sushi 'til I burst. almost 4 years agoAnswered by Steven via WorldNomads.com